-Over a four-year period between 2010 and 2013, students at private colleges saw an average tuition increase of 4.3 percent per year.
-Their peers at public institutions saw an even higher average increase of 6 percent per year.
+Over a five-year academic period, between 2010-2011 and 2015-2016, students at private colleges saw an approximate tuition increase of 10.2 percent.
+Their peers at public institutions saw an even higher average increase of 11.9 percent.
 That adds up to thousands of dollars on top of the initial tuition price.
 Few students and families can adjust to that level of increase, and at Hiram you won't need to.

 When does the Guarantee start?